Chaitanyachhibba/Language-Translation-Models-using-Seq2Seq-Bidirectional-LSTM-Word-Embedding/README.md

 ## Translates from English to French

+### Models
 ### In this section, 4 different models have been used.

-#### Model 1 is a simple LSTM
-#### Model 2 is a LSTM with Embedding
-#### Model 3 is a Bidirectional LSTM with Embedding
-### Model 4 is an Encoder-Decoder LSTM with Bidirectional LSTM and Embedding

-## Translates from English to French

-### Models
-In this section, 4 different models have been used.

  - Model 1 is a simple LSTM
  - Model 2 is a LSTM with Embedding